asim/micro-platform/docs/oauth.md

 ### go.micro.web.user.login?
 The web interface the user is redirected to when they need to login / signup.
 The various oauth options are presented to the user.

+We will also update the go-micro auth-wrapper to redirect rather than 401 if the service is of type web.